|With the beginning of the new

 many great papers that were published by the Napoleon Series in 2015.

 Click on the link to see the winning entries!
 2016 Napoleon Series Writing Contest

 New?
 The Napoleon Series has over 14000 articles,

 maps, illustrations, reviews, photographs, and charts!
 We added

-new items last year!
+over 500 new items last year!
 This past year we have focued on primary source

 material, with hundreds of pages of new or hard to find information.